Top 5 Must-Haves to Make Smart City a Success in India

 3. A Centralized Control Room: Dealing with big data and making the best use of analytics and dashboards will be crucial.
 Different civic bodies like police, municipal corporations and fire brigades will have to work together through a Master Control Room to have the best technological tools (like analytics) to improve the quality of life and service within a Smart City.

-For citizens to truly enjoy the smart and connected experience, it is important to encourage maximum citizen participation.
+4. Citizen Participation App: For citizens to truly enjoy the smart and connected experience, it is important to encourage maximum citizen participation.
 This can be done by introducing several smart city apps – like, for e.g., an app that provides details to taxi drivers the total number of passengers from an upcoming train and how many of them will need a taxi as against those having their own private pick-ups.
 A higher number of people needing a cab/taxi service would mean that a trip to the rail head or metro station would be more promising for a taxi driver/cab owner.

 5. Device Ecosystem & Make in India: And finally, the smart city transformation is possible only when citizens and government bodies have access to cheaper devices and sensors.
 Under the Make in India initiative, the government can give a big boost by manufacturing low-cost devices and sensors and promote the overall device ecosystem to power smart cities.

-Several European, as well as US urban centres, have already gained significant momentum in their smart city initiatives.
-With India poised to become the second largest economy in the world in the next ten years, it is never too soon for the governments and public authorities across the country to truly step up the plate and create a strong IoT-driven infrastructure that will deliver new value for your city.
+Several European, as well as US urban centers, have already gained significant momentum in their smart city initiatives.
+With India poised to become the second largest economy in the world in the next ten years, it is never too soon for the governments and public authorities across the country to truly step up the plate and create a strong IoT-driven infrastructure that will deliver new value to your city.